Cost of Owning a Sphynx Cat

 Owning a Sphynx is a significant financial commitment over their 8-14 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-12 lbs and lifespan of 8-14 yrs, the Sphynx requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-12 lbs and lifespan of 8-14 yrs, the Sphynx benefits from care tailored to its physical and behavioral profile.
 Choosing a Sphynx means preparing for a 8-14 yrs companionship with a cat whose high nature and hairless coat define the rhythm of daily care.

 First-Year Expenses

 Choosing a Sphynx means preparing for a 8-14 yrs companionship with a cat whose high nature and hairless coat define the rhythm of daily care.
-Sphynxs with high energy levels need consistent outlets for their drive and enthusiasm.
+Sphynx run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Annual Costs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Sphynxs have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to HCM and skin infections.
+Sphynxs sit in the medium-size category, shed at a minimal level, and carry documented risk for HCM and skin infections — those three factors drive most of the daily-care decisions.

 Medical Expenses